-Navistar built an IoT-enabled remote diagnostics platform, called OnCommand® Connection, on Cloudera Enterprise.
-The platform brings in over 70 telematics and sensor data feeds from more than 300,000 connected vehicles—including engine performance, truck speed, acceleration, coolant temperature, and brake wear.
+Navistar built an IoT-enabled remote diagnostics platform, called OnCommand® Connection, on Cloudera Enterprise with SDX.
+The platform brings in over 70 telematics and sensor data feeds from more than 375,000 connected vehicles—including engine performance, truck speed, acceleration, coolant temperature, and brake wear.
 This data is then correlated with other Navistar and third party data sources, including meteorological, geolocation, vehicle usage, traffic, historical warranty, and parts inventory information.
 The platform currently stores over 60 terabytes (TB) of data and uses machine learning and advanced analytics to automatically detect engine problems early and predict maintenance requirements.

 Fleet and vehicle owners can now monitor truck health and performance from smartphones or tablets, prioritize needed repairs, and quickly identify the nearest dealer service locations that have the relevant parts in stock, available technicians, and available service bays.

 Navistar first built a prototype in September 2014.
 The company put the platform into production just six months later, and today is expanding its analytic services.
-“We continue to innovate using the Cloudera platform to gain valuable insights from growing sources of information,” said Kline.
+“We continue to innovate using the Cloudera platform to gain valuable insights from growing sources of information and offer new applications against the data for different users,” said Kline.

-With OnCommand Connection, Navistar has helped fleet and vehicle owners reduce maintenance costs by up to 40 percent.
+With OnCommand Connection, Navistar has helped fleet and vehicle owners reduce maintenance costs by more than 30 percent.
 One Navistar customer reduced the maintenance cost-per-mile for its vehicles, which previously was 12 to 15 cents, to less than three cents.

-Early detection also reduces vehicle downtime by up to 40 percent and minimizes towing costs.
-In addition, when downtime occurs, vehicle owners typically lose US$1,000 in revenue per vehicle daily.
-With over 300,000 vehicles across 2,300 customers, the total impact can be significant.
+Early detection minimizes downtime and towing costs.
+In addition, when downtime occurs, vehicle owners typically lose up to US$1,000 in revenue per vehicle daily.
+With over 375,000 vehicles across 2,300 customers, the total impact can be significant.